DataRecce/recce-documentation/docs/docs/guides/scenario-dev.md

 ## Store your data

-During development, we may inevitably switch branches.
-If you want to preserve the current state, you can use the [Export the state file](../features/state-file.md) for later loading.
+During development, switching branches is often unavoidable.
+If you want to preserve the current state for later use, you can utilize the [state file](../features/state-file.md) feature.

-Another technique is to specify the file directly when opening it.
+You have two options:

+1. **Save the state**: Click the **Save** button to persist the state to a file.
+The Recce server will continuously update the state in the specified file.
+1. **Export the state**: Click the **Export** button to save the state to a file without further updates.

+To resume from a previous state, run the Recce server with the state file as an argument:
 ```
 recce server recce_issue_123.json
 ```

-When you close the Recce instance, it saves your current session to this file.
-The next time you open it using the same file, it will restore to the previous state.
+## Import Checklist
+You can also import a checklist from a state file:

+1. Navigate to the **Checklist** page.
+1. Click the **Import** icon at the top of the checklist.
+1. Select a state file to import.

+This is especially useful for preserving your favorite checks across different branches.